sjbennett123/gloryforthefist/content/rules/playtest/playtest_racial_traits.md

 ### Mentalist

 This Feature grants all the abilities listed in the Ninth edition NERO rulebook under Mentalist.
 In addition, a character with this skill may expend his powers for the day to act as an inspiration spell on a friendly target, it is activated with 3 seconds of role-lay and the phrase " I invoke inspiration", it is then delivered by tough only.
-It counts as a character's one use of hte inspiration effect, as if it was the spell.
+It counts as a character's one use of the inspiration effect, as if it was the spell.

 ### Crossbow Mastery